Whether you’re a seasoned travel writer or just trying to give good directions to a place, knowing where you’ve been can be critical.

 With that admittedly long introduction to GPS out of the way, there are three ways to get the GPS coordinates of where you took a photo (sometimes called ‘GPS tagging’).

-Option A: An App on Your Device
+Option A: An App on Your Phone or Tablet

 First things first – let’s get the device into ‘collection mode’.